I was also blown away by Vixy's Firefly song Apprentice, a song about Inara that is just exquisite.

 I'm currently using Javascript to check and see which browser and flash version is running.
 If it's IE, I do nothing.
 If it's non-IE, I look for whether or not Flash is installed and check the flash version.
 If Flash isn't installed, or if it's one of the known-bad versions running under Windows, then I hide all of the Flash player buttons and show the direct-download buttons.

 Hopefully this is working for more or less everyone, and gives everyone a chance to hear the song clips.
 I could envision some odd situations where it might not work, but they all involve very old browsers, very old versions of Flash, or important browser features such as Javascript disabled.
 I'm hoping that if you're surfing the web and expecting to play multimedia content, you're probably using a new enough browser, and wouldn't do things like cripple your browser and then blame me for it.
 If you still can't get the clips to play, please let me know by responding to my Livejournal thread about it.
-Report the browser, operating system, and the version of Flash you're using.
+Report the browser, operating system, the version of Flash you're using, and the behavior you're seeing.

 Thanks for your patience!